totaljs/jComponent/readme.md

         // return true;
     };

     instance.done = function() {
         // This delegate is executed when the component is ready to use
         // (after the making).
     };

+    instance.configure = function(key, value) {
+        // +v11.1.0
+        // it executed if "instance.config()" parses some value and "callback" argument is not defined };